igrishaev/pg2/README.md

 ;; parameters: $1 = '1', $2 = '1'
 ~~~

-The `get-by-ids` function accepts a collection of primary keys and fetch them
+The `get-by-ids` function accepts a collection of primary keys and fetches them
 using the `IN` operator.
 In additon to options that `get-by-id` has, you can
 specify the ordering: